-Woody plants are trees, shrubs, and vines whose above-ground parts persist over the winter, and resume growth in the spring.
-Broad-leaved shrubs such as Wild Rose or Saskatoon Berry are common for garden use, though some smaller conifers such as Dwarf Mugo Pine and Common Juniper would also be appropriate.
-Only woody plants will count towards the minimum landscaping requirements in Edgemont.

-Wild Rose

-Saskatoon Berry

-Common Juniper

-Dwarf Mugo Pine

-Herbaceous perennials are non-woody plants that die back to the ground each fall but the roots survive the winter and the plants re-sprout in the spring.
-Some examples of herbaceous perennials are Day Lilies, Shasta Daisies, Chives, and Sage.
-Herbaceous perennials may be incorporated but will not count towards the minimum landscaping requirements in Edgemont.
+Woody Plants Herbaceous Perennials Trees, shrubs, and vines whose above-ground parts persist over the winter, and resume growth in the spring.
+Only woody plants will count towards the minimum shrub requirements in all Brookfield Communities.
+Non-woody plants that die back to the ground each fall, but the roots survive the winter and re-sprout in the spring.
+Herbaceous perennials may be incorporated into a landscape, but will not count towards the minimum shrub requirements.
+Examples include: Hydrangea, Barberry, Dogwood, Juniper Examples include: Day Liles, Iris, Peonies, Lavender

-Day Lily

-Shasta Daisy

-Chives

-Sage